 What you can do

 - Understand your electricity usage.
 If you have a smart meter installed, you can sign up to United Energy’s (local energy distributor) free Energy Easy portal to learn more about your hourly energy use patterns, your costs (before you get your bill!) and how you compare with the rest of your suburb

 - Make smarter purchasing decisions when replacing vehicles, whitegoods or even buildings and choose the most energy or fuel efficient.
-See ‘Related Links’ for more information on YourHome, a guide to environmentally sustainable homes, and Energy Star ratings of appliances
+See ‘Related Information’ for more on YourHome, a guide to environmentally sustainable homes, and Energy Star ratings of appliances

 - Find out about energy and hot water saving rebates and incentives, including the State Government’s Victorian Energy Upgrades program for households and businesses.
-Visit ‘Environmental Grants and Rebates’ under Related Links for more information
+Visit ‘Environmental Grants and Rebates’ under Related information for more

-- Switch to solar - visit Council’s Solar and Renewable Energy webpage for more information and great resources to help you work out if solar is right for you
+- Switch to solar - visit Council's Solar and Renewable Energy page for more information and great resources to help you work out if solar is right for you

 - To save money on your electricity for gas bills, search and compare rates and incentives from a range of retailers so you’ll have the information you need to confidently choose the most cost-effective energy company for you.
 Visit the Victorian Government’s Victorian Energy Compare website for an independent price comparator